TULiberalArts/Liberal-Studies/pages/faculty.md

 ---
 title: Faculty
-meta-description: >-
-  Our faculty come from a range of departments — from English to political science to anthropology — to provide you with a well-rounded, interdisciplinary education.
 permalink: /faculty/
 layout: faculty2
+description: >-
+  Our faculty come from a range of departments — from English to political science to anthropology — to provide you with a well-rounded, interdisciplinary education.
+keywords: ''
 published: true
 ---
 Our faculty come from a range of departments — from English to political science to anthropology — to provide you with a well-rounded, interdisciplinary education.